elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The value of document.cookie comprises name=value pairs separated by a semicolon ';'.
 Each one is a different cookie.
 To find a specific cookie, we may divide document.cookie with a ';' semicolon and then look for the correct name.
 To do this, we may utilize either regular expressions or array functions.
 We can use the write operation to document.cookie.
 However, it is not a data property; rather, it is an accessor (getter/setter).
 An assignment to it receives particular consideration.
-A write operation gets performed to write to document.cookie.
+A write operation executes to write to document.cookie.
 Cookie updates just the cookies specified and do not affect other cookies.
 We may create a new cookie by just calling the setter on the document. "name=value" cookie This instructs the server supplying the headers to instruct the client to save a pair of cookies.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />